 What if it’s too big… or too small?
 Brands actually make sizes: a small version for women pre-birth and a larger version for women post-birth.

 Do they leak?
-Well, um, yes.
-They can, but that doesn't mean they will, if inserted correctly.
-Aliabadi explains, "There is the possibility of leakage if the cup does not fit properly, (...) so it's important that you find your appropriate size.
-If the cup is not placed properly in the vagina, it can also cause leakage."
+Of course, they can, but that doesn’t mean they will, if inserted correctly.
+Aliabadi explains, “There is the possibility of leakage if the cup does not fit properly, (…) so it’s important that you find your appropriate size.
+If the cup is not placed properly in the vagina, it can also cause leakage.”